NABU

 Biosphere reserves as tool for community-driven long-term forest landscape preservation

-International Day of Forests 2019: Spot “ON” for the last remaining afromontane cloud forests in Ethiopia’s South-West.
+International Day of Forests 2019: Spot “ON” for the last remaining afromontane cloud forests in Ethiopia’s Southwest.
 NABU preserves these unique forest landscapes with participatory nature conservation measures.

-Cloud forests in Ethiopia: rich in animal and plant species, some of them endemic - photo: Mathias Putze
+Cloud forests in southwestern Ethiopia: rich in animal and plant species, some of them endemic - photo: Mathias Putze

-Cloud forests in Ethiopia: rich in animal and plant species, some of them endemic - photo: Mathias Putze
+Cloud forests in southwestern Ethiopia: rich in animal and plant species, some of them endemic - photo: Mathias Putze

 Where we work